skilldevai/ae-capstone/labs.md

    - `My device won't turn on` (should use classification → device_troubleshooting)
    - `Tell me about OmniTech` (should use direct RAG)

-   Type `demo` to run sample queries automatically, or `exit` to quit.

 <br><br>

-6. Observe the workflow output:
+5. Observe the workflow output:
-   - Classification queries show `[1/4] Classifying...` through `[4/4] Generating...`
-   - Direct RAG queries show `[ROUTING] Exploratory query → Direct RAG`
-   - Both show the sources used
+   - Searching the knowledge base
+   - Getting info from orders (if needed)
+   - Generating response with LLM

-   This confirms the foundation is working.
-Type `exit` to quit.
+When done, type `exit` to quit.

 <p align="center">
 <b>[END OF LAB]</b>